Questions?

 Then your psychologist will begin the testing portion of the evaluation, giving you a series of tests.
 We also screen for Anxiety and Depression.
 If a parent is present, the parent will also fill out questionnaires for their child.
 Following the testing, your psychologist will “crunch the numbers” and give you their diagnostic impression.
 This is an official diagnosis (if you or our loved one has one).

 There will be plenty of time for questions.
-At the end, your psychologist will give you a letter indicating your diagnosis.
+Finally, your psychologist will give you a letter indicating your diagnosis.
 You can use this letter to seek out other services like medication or to get accommodations.
-There is no report given at this evaluation.
-Just the letter.
-You will receive a superbill at the end of the month which has the appropriate insurance codes for you to seek reimbursement.
+There is no report given at this evaluation—just the letter.
+You will receive a superbill at the end of the month with the appropriate insurance codes for you to seek reimbursement.

 Here are the tests we often give for our evaluations.
 They are all scientifically validated.